-Even after learning of Operation Smile Brazil’s inaugural mission to Fortaleza shortly after Antonia was born, Iranildo couldn’t afford the bus fare nor the time away from the farm.
+Even after learning of Operation Smile Brazil’s inaugural program to Fortaleza shortly after Antonia was born, Iranildo couldn’t afford the bus fare nor the time away from the farm.

 All he could do was offer Antonia a promise that he hoped he could one day fulfill: “I promise I will get it fixed.”